BushtalkRadio/BushtalkClient/README.md

 ### I love the idea!
 How can I support the project?

 - Subscribe to our (as of now, empty) [YouTube channel](https://www.youtube.com/channel/UCWV0MK7zQMOyhBG_Dl8l2gQ).
-In the next week we'll put out some videos showcasing the best that Bushtalk Radio has to offer
+In the next week or so we'll put out some videos showcasing the best that Bushtalk Radio has to offer
-- If you really love what we're doing then [help us pay for server costs](https://www.paypal.com/donate?hosted_button_id=PNDL5HN4K4KJN).
+- If you really love what we're doing then [help us keep this project going by contributing to our server costs](https://www.paypal.com/donate?hosted_button_id=PNDL5HN4K4KJN).
 Any amount is welcome and goes a long way

 ## How to use